ArctosDB/documentation-wiki/_documentation/container.markdown

 ## barcode

-Machine-reaable container labels, unique within an institution. ('Barcode' is a misnomer; "value which can be unambiguously read by machines" is the intent.)
+Machine-reaable container labels, unique within **institution_acronym**. ('Barcode' is a misnomer; "value which can be unambiguously read by machines" is the intent.)
  These identifiers may be "dumb" (eg next in series, ***recommended***) or "smart" (eg catalog number - highly ***not*** recommended),

 ### barcode claims